ZupIT/beagle-docs/Settings/content/en/docs/Resources/Live Preview.md

 ```

 {{% alert color="info" %}}
- For more information about your package, access the attribute's package on your`AndroidManifest`'s file**.**
+ For more information about your package, access the attribute's package on your`AndroidManifest`'s file
 {{% /alert %}}

 ## Visualizing screens through Android Device